An AC100 cab from 1966 with Goodmans speakers

 The cab in Italy - from scolopendra.it.

-One of the speakers needs reconing, and a mass of new wiring was added, probably in the 1980s, to switch between one pair of speakers and all four, and / or to bypass the horns.
-But the condition of the cab is generally great, and most of the original wiring remains, as do the handwheels, and the Amphenol XLR socket.
+Condition of the cab is generally excellent, and most of the original wiring remains, as do the handwheels, and the Amphenol XLR socket.

 "CH", chalked on the centre back panel, indicates "Checked".
 The same chalking can be seen on 7-series cabs produced in 1966.

 Note that the VOX logo on the handwheels is incised in outline, rather than relief stamped.
 This is simply a variant UK style.

 The Goodmans 241s